Discovering Symmetry Breaking in Physical Systems with Relaxed Group Convolution: Theoretical Analysis

-When dealing with larger groups, decomposing relaxed weights—which can be interpreted as signals on the group—into irreps can simplify the task of pinpointing broken symmetries.
-By projecting the relaxed weights onto the irreducible representations (irreps) of the group, similar to calculating its Fourier components, one can assess which symmetries are preserved or broken.
-More specifically, if the signal were perfectly symmetric under the group operations, you would expect non-zero contributions only from the trivial representation and other irreps that align with the signal's symmetries.
-Any significant contributions from other irreps suggest that those particular symmetries are broken.
-Take, for example, the relaxed weights from a neural network layer illustrated in Figure \ref{fig:2d_example}, projected onto $C_4$'s four one-dimensional irreps.
+By projecting the relaxed weights onto the irreps of the group, similar to calculating its Fourier components, one can identify the type of geometric symmetry breaking and which symmetries are preserved or broken.
+This is particularly useful for larger groups.

+Consider the relaxed weights from a neural network layer illustrated in Figure \ref{fig:2d_example}, projected onto $C_4$'s four one-dimensional irreps.
 For the first task, only the Fourier component for the trivial representation is non-zero.
 In the second task, Fourier components for both the trivial and the sign representation are non-zero, suggesting that either 90 or 180-degree rotational symmetries are broken.
 Since the remaining irreps are zero, we can conclude the output is still invariant under 180-degree rotations.
 In the third task, all Fourier components are non-zero.
-This is related to the approach that uses trainable irreps to discover symmetry-breaking parameters in this paper \citep{smidt2021finding}.

-In a word, the relaxed group convolution has the potential to discover the symmetry in the data, while also reliably preserving the highest level of equivariance that is consistent with data.
+Thus, due to the property that the relaxed group convolution reliably preserves the highest level of equivariance that is consistent with data, it can discover symmetry or symmetry breaking in data.